-While North American and Europe have become increasingly progressive, not all cultures are tolerant of same-sex relationships.
+While North America and Europe have become increasingly progressive, not all cultures are tolerant of same-sex relationships.
 When considering surrogacy services, it is important to know where you will be welcome, and where you may find resistance or hostility.

-Gay Surrogacy in the United States
+LGBT Surrogacy in the United States

 The United States is the only global destination that supports commercial surrogacy for same-sex couples.
 Laws in “surrogacy friendly” states support surrogacy contracts and automatically name the signers as the legal parents.
 (Note that some other US states explicitly ban surrogacy contracts.)